Five Afghan soldiers killed in air strike by NATO-led force

 "We value the strong relationship with our Afghan partners, and we will determine what actions will be taken to ensure incidents like this do not happen again."

-The ministry of defense said a delegation had been sent to the area to investigate.
+The ministry of defence said a delegation had been sent to the area to investigate.

 "Dead bodies and wounded personnel have been transferred to Kabul," it added.